loopstick/CCADigitalElectronics_Spring2018/README.md

 check one out from the Media Center.
 You will need a computer to participate, and your grade will be negatively affected if you don’t bring one.
-* Always bring your Arduino, breadboard, jumper wires, etc. to class.
+* Always bring your Arduino, breadboard, jumper wires, sensors, etc. to class.
+* I recommend keeping a dedicated notebook for this class.
+Keep your project sketches, schematics, punch lists and class notes in this notebook.
 * Participate in class!
 Ask questions, guess answers, propose topics, share interesting projects you’ve found, push the envelope, explore your interests, and teach us all!
 There are no stupid questions; admitting when